 Time and Stress Management – Time management and stress management are closely related and often discussed together.
 This class will explore both topics, with a focus on developing priorities, setting goals, and planning our work as a means of reducing stress.
 Stress results when we feel that we lack control; however, gaining control through time management actually helps to reduce overall stress.
 Participants will also learn to harness circadian rhythm for maximum productivity and other lifestyle stress management strategies.

-Facilitation Skills – Effective facilitation can help a group improve the way its members work together, identify and solve problems, make decisions, and handle conflict.
+Facilitation and Public Speaking – Effective facilitation can help a group improve the way its members work together, identify and solve problems, make decisions, and handle conflict.
 The role of the facilitator is to guide the group to work together more effectively by creating synergy, generate new ideas, and arrive at consensus and agreement.
 This class provides a framework that demonstrates how facilitation works and techniques that participants can apply to facilitate projects, committees, and meetings.

 Managing Change – Change is a fundamental and regular occurrence in every business.
 It is necessary for businesses to grow and prosper; however, it can be disruptive.
 Effectively managing change in the workplace can reduce the level of disruption and help combat resistance.
 Whether a change is simple or complex, the primary goal is to ensure that implementation moves an organization closer to its objectives.